 248 C.E.

-Origen—the preeminent biblical scholar of the early Catholic Church—treats Marcionites in Contra Celsum as a recognized Christian constituency within the third-century landscape, and in his commentaries and homilies he engages Marcionite exegesis at length, frequently preserving variant Marcionite readings even as he argues against their theological implications; his Greek testimony is therefore a crucial control for checking and corroborating the Latin evidence preserved in Tertullian.
+Origen—the preeminent biblical scholar of the early Catholic Church—treats Marcionites in Contra Celsum as a recognized Christian constituency within the third-century landscape, and in his commentaries and homilies, he engages Marcionite exegesis at length, frequently preserving variant Marcionite readings even as he argues against their theological implications; his Greek testimony is therefore a crucial control for checking and corroborating the Latin evidence preserved in Tertullian.

 250 C.E.